shrinivdeshmukh/raftnode/docs/usage.rst

         raftnode --ip <MY_IP:MY_PORT> --peers <PEER1:PORT1>,<PEER2:PORT2>,...,<PEERn:PORTn> --store database --database <DATABASE_NAME> --volume <DIRECTORY TO STORE THE DATABASE>

 *raftnode* enables you to write your own client.
-It uses a simple internet sockets to interact with the node.
-The IP and PORT on which we start the nodes is the address where each node is listening.
+It uses simple internet sockets to interact with the node.
+The IP and PORT on which we start the node is the address where each node is listening.
 As long as your client supports sockets, you're good to go!
-Here is an example client implementation using python fastAPI:
+Here is an example of client implementation using python fastAPI:

 Let's install FastAPI and uvicorn first